akashacms/epub-guide/documents/3-creating-content.html.md

 # Quick overview on configuring content directories

 In a later chapter we'll make a deep dive into the configuration files.
-To understand this section we need to understand a couple small things about the Configuration object.
+Understanding this section requires a little preview of the Configuration object.

 Content files are stored in two kinds of directories: